afarra6/godOSC/README.md

 "/example/address", [value1, value2, value]
 }

-OSCServer supports floats and ints.
+Alternatively, OSCServer emits a signal when a new message is received which includes the Address, Value, and a Time stamp.

 # OSCClient